The exciting Clyde Waterfront and Renfrew Riverside project includes a new opening bridge across the River Clyde from Renfrew to Yoker.

 It is being delivered by Renfrewshire Council and is funded through the Glasgow City Region City Deal.

-Planning consent is in place for the construction of a two-lane opening road bridge over the River Clyde, from Renfrew to the boundary between Glasgow and West Dunbartonshire.
+Construction will begin soon on a two-lane opening road bridge over the River Clyde.
+The bridge will span from Renfrew to the boundary between Glasgow and West Dunbartonshire.

-There’s also a new road through Renfrew connecting the bridge to the Advanced Manufacturing Innovation District Scotland (AMIDS) and enhanced walking and cycling connections spanning from Renfrew to Yoker train station.
+There’s also a new road through Renfrew connecting the bridge to the Advanced Manufacturing Innovation District Scotland (AMIDS).

-Detailed economic analysis estimates 700 new and existing jobs will be needed to complete construction of the project which is ready to start by Spring 2021 and expected to take three years to complete.
+Detailed economic analysis estimates 700 new and existing jobs will be needed to complete construction of the project.

-The final business case shows a further 1,400 permanent jobs and 950 temporary construction roles could follow from the £230million in private sector investment attracted to both sides of the Clyde through improved access to development sites.
+The final business case shows a further 1,400 permanent jobs and 950 temporary construction roles could follow.
+These would be from the £230million in private sector investment attracted to both sides of the Clyde through improved access to development sites.

 This improved connectivity will also be critically important in attracting more companies to choose AMIDS, Scotland’s home for manufacturing innovation.